 „Of course.“ I nodded.

-I cleaned my hands again, as not to give anyone an infection.
-Specific very stiffly settled circles in medical fields weren’t fond of taking bacteria in account.
+I cleaned my hands again, so as not to give anyone an infection.
+Specific very stiffly settled circles in medical fields weren’t fond of taking germ theory in account despite all the evidence.
 People were dying all the time and it wasn’t clicking in their rusted little brains at all.
-With new discoveries the surgery performed by younger doctors tends to be more successful as they seek progress incorporating new methods and knowledge in their practise.
+With new discoveries the surgery performed by younger doctors tends to be more successful as they seek progress incorporating new methods and knowledge in their practice.
 None of the former were prosecuted for the ignorance and lack of empathy, killing men and women, because sanitising hands and tools was too progressive.
 Meanwhile surgeons in Spain knew hygiene was highly important a century earlier.
 Not mentioning other nations.
 I understood that science cannot be locked in a cage.
 How do we want to advance if we ignore everything?
 Some people shouldn’t be allowed to practise in the field, gate-keeping the young blood.
 So here I am.
 The change has to be made via action and good example.

 „Charles de Romanet.“ I introduced myself.